Asymmetry in momentum space: restoring ${\cal C}{\cal P}{\cal T}$ invariance of $\kappa$-field theory: Noether analysis

 \section{Noether analysis}

 In this section we present the derivation of Noether charges associated with $\kappa$-Poincaré symmetries for the complex scalar field described by \eqref{eq-l1}.
+We then compute the symplectic structure associated with the action, and show that the charges satisfy the Poincar\'e algebra, so that they are indeed a representation of the (deformed) symmetries of the theory that preserve Lorentz (and Poincar\'e) invariance.
 The analysis is based on techniques that were used in particular in~\cite{FreJurekNowkfield2} and~\cite{kDiscrete1}, and we refer to those papers for further details.
-We review the relevant properties of the differential calculus in Apppendix ~\ref{app:calculus}, as well as some other useful formulas in Appendices~\ref{app:plane waves} ,~\ref{app:star x} and~\ref{app:AntipodeMeasure}.
+We review the relevant properties of the differential calculus in Apppendix ~\ref{app:calculus}, as well as some other useful formulas in Appendices~\ref{app:plane waves}, \ref{app:star x} and~\ref{app:AntipodeMeasure}.
+The Lorentz charges are here calculated explicitly, with the canonical approach.

 As it was shown in~\cite{FreJurekNowkfield2} (see also~\cite{kDiscrete1}), the 5D differential calculus can be described in terms of the sum of two differentials, one associated with a 5D translation and one with Lorentz transformations: $d=d_T + d_L$ (we are going to define them explicitly below).
 It should be noted that the differentials associated with translations ($d_T$) and Lorentz transformations ($d_L$) do satisfy Leibniz rule under the $\star$-product,